code42/code42cli/docs/userguides/trustedactivities.md

 code42 trusted-activities create DOMAIN mydomain.com --description "a new trusted activity"
 ```

-## Update a Trusted Activity
+## Updating a Trusted Activity

 Once you have entered the trusted activity's desired information in the CSV file, use the `bulk update` command with the CSV file path to
 update multiple trusted activities at once.

-To update a trusted activity, the `resource_id` of the activity is required.
+The `resource_id` of the activity is required for updating.
 The other fields are optional.

 For example: